 Finally, this theory means God was not leaving out Dan to create some obscure secret coded message in the tribal list.
-Nor was he leaving Dan out of the 144,000 to punish Dan “for being the first tribe to worship idols” or for being the unlucky one Satan drew the Antichrist from.
-Dan was there with the rest of the previously idolatrous tribes when John wrote the original Revelation manuscript until a scribe replaced Dan with Manasseh by accident.
+Nor was he leaving Dan out of the 144,000 to punish Dan “for being the first tribe to worship idols” or for being the unlucky "one Satan drew the Antichrist from.
+The Tribe of Dan was there with the rest of the previously idolatrous tribes when John wrote the original scroll of Revelation until a scribe replaced Dan with Manasseh by accident.

 Don't Fear...
 Comprehend!If you liked this article, you will LOVE my book, Know the Future, a comprehensive, literal explanation of end time prophecy read by over 25,000 people since 2005.